belinda-g-freitas/exam-j2ee-M2/README.md

-#exam-j2ee-M2
+# exam-j2ee-M2

+It was our J2EE course exam project in Master 2.

-J2EE exam project.
-This project isn't originally mine, I just added some features.
+##### NB: This project isn't originally mine, I just added some features.